 I hope this finds everyone doing well and, importantly, avoiding the day-to-day in the financial press.

 “If your retirement savings are invested in the stock market, you lost big today”

 What should an investor do?

-The best advice might have come from my 10 year old son, Jack, when a few weeks ago, on the day of the 530 point drop in the stock market, he was telling me about his day on the water in sailing class.
-He said,
+The best advice, however, might have come from my 10 year old son, Jack, a few weeks ago.
+On the same day that the stock market dropped by over 500 points, he was telling me about his day on the water in a sailing class.

-“Daddy, today the wind was strong and it was a little scary at first.
-I remembered what my teachers said though, kept calm and just stayed on course.”
+“Dad, today the wind was strong and it was scary.
+I remembered what my teachers said though, kept calm, and just stayed on course.”

 Just as keeping a steady hand on the tiller and staying calm is the key to reaching a port safely, avoiding the urge to make changes in volatile markets is the key to long-term investing success.